natis1/grimmchildupgrades/stats.md

 ## How much stronger is grimmchild anyway?

 Well this may be a silly question since this mod is designed to let you choose the strength.
-But, of course, like any good mod, it does have some defaults set.
+But, of course, like any mod, it does have some defaults set.

 These are all relative to their default values